Reimagining Our Westmoreland

 Jason's varied experiences in planning, economic development, and industrial development are well suited to benefit the residents of Westmoreland County.
 As director, he guides the long-term strategy of the department.
 Jason also serves on the board of directors of the Westmoreland County Chamber of Commerce and is chair of the government affairs committee.
 He can be reached by email.

-Corey handles general planning and GIS mapping.
-She can be reached directly at 724-830-3605 or by email.
+Victoria leads and directs TRAMS projects, handles general planning, subdivision & land development reviews, and communications and document production.
+She can be reached directly at 724-830-3603 or by email.

 Deputy Director

-Daniel oversees transportation planning and programming and directs the department's Technical Resources and Municipal Services (TRAMS) program.
+Josh supervises planning division staff, oversees the implementation and direction of the comprehensive plan, directs the Technical Resources and Municipal Services (TRAMS) program, and manages transportation planning and programming.
 He can be reached directly at 724-830-3768 or by email.

 Planner II

-Victoria handles general planning and assists with research and communications.
-She can be reached directly at 724-830-3603 or by email.
+Nathan handles general planning and research, parks & recreation planning, and assists with transportation and GIS.
+He can be reached directly at 724-689-1397 or by email.

 TRAMS Core Functions